 Don’t’ lend unless they have their OWN cash in the deal.
 If you are lending 60% where is the reaming 40% coming from?
 If they need to make improvements, where is the cash coming from?
 Ask to see bank statements.
 Maybe they are going to borrow the money on a credit card.
 Do not lend to them.

 Do not lend if you do not like the property.
 When you get a bad feeling about this, it’s your Guardian Angel talking to you.
 Listen to the Angel and don’t do the deal.

 Do not lend to bad people?
 What are bad people?
 The best indication of the quality of the borrower is found in the credit report.
 Get one and read it.
 But what is bad?
 Look at the report and see what is causing the low score.
-A foreclosure on the record can be scary, but the borrower, maybe starting to improve.
-When you are looking at the investment, more weight is placed on the Loan to value and condition of the property.
-And with a good LTV ratio you should be adequately protected, but you need to go beyond the credit report.
+A foreclosure on the record can be scary, but the borrower may be starting to improve.
+When you are looking at the investment, more weight is placed on the Loan to the value and condition of the property.
+And with a good LTV ratio, you should be adequately protected, but you need to go beyond the credit report.
 Try to evaluate the ‘moral fiber’ of the borrower.
-A foreclosure is bad, but are there other items on the report?
+Foreclosure is bad, but are there other items on the report?
 Did they try to resolve the credit issue or did they ‘skip and run’?
 Who did they burn?
-A foreclosure or short sale are common but skipping out on credit cards not paying Pizza Hut for a bad check, or not paying a $25 phone bill, is an indication of someone who really does not care and will not care about you.
+A foreclosure or short sale is common but skipping out on credit cards not paying Pizza Hut for a bad check, or not paying a $25 phone bill, is an indication of someone who really does not care and will not care about you.
 Do not lend to low ‘moral fiber’ people.

 Do not lend unless you Google their name.
 You will be surprised as to what you find.